conconga/website-kruk.eng.br/blog_lu/about.md

 where rearranged and simplified, everything was implemented in C, and I got a real-time simulator using just a XML file as input.
 Very versatile.

-<h3>work and tools:</h3>
+### work and tools:

 - Software development in accordance to DO-178B.
-Though I have done the training in Washington DC, I have not used in any particular project, so far .... :o)
+Though I have done the training in Washington DC, I have not used it in any particular project, so far .... :o)
 - Currently, I fluently build my simulations in Modelica, C/C++, Octave (Matlab-like), but Python/Numpy is on the way!
 - I played with some resources I had at home, like cellphone, laptop and desktop and